LewisClifford/TicTacToe-Incomplete-/README.md

 # TicTacToe
-Tic Taco Toe made using if statements
+Tic Tac Toe made using if statements in Python 3.9.

+This is currently a work in progress.

+Next project: Blackjack.